 Mindmaps.
 Top 10 Free Online Mind Mapping Tools.
 As the name, mind mapping means that to draw your mind or ideas as a map, which are well-known for brainstorm, exploring your brain for many ideas.

 For mind mapping, you can just use a pen and one paper, but it will be funny and easier if you are using below tools, which are all available for you to create mind maps online for free without anything to download or install.
 1. Bubblus Bubblus is very simple and easy to use, you just need to enter and drag.
 The mind maps can be exported as image, XML or HXML files, and you can also share the mind maps with your friends or embed them into your blogs.
 Go to Bubblus 2.
 The mind mapping tool Mindomo lets you search YouTube videos, add images, videos or audio with the exist URLs, upload attachment, and add a lot of symbols.
 You can export the mind map as PDF, Image, RTF and some other format files.
+Go to Mindomo 3.
+You can add many interesting icons on the Mind Map with MindMeister easily.
 15 Great Mindmapping Tools and Apps.
 Mindmapping is the process of drawing up diagrams that show relations between various ideas, tasks or information.

 For many of us this shows to actually be a way of taking notes that can be more useful than just writing down keywords or sentences like we do on a to-do list.
 By drawing mind maps you actually visualize your tasks and how each task can influence each other in a better way, making your brain remember more easily and/or come up with new ideas.
 The Tools There are various tools for mindmapping out there, both free and paid versions.
 In this article I will focus solely the free options.
 The ones that require any installation, can be run on all platforms that support Java unless something else is specified.